Skip to main content Skip to accessibility

 • lead, by leading partnerships designed to save lives, protect Jersey from public health threats, and reduce inequalities

-In addition, Public Health is responsible for delivery directly (or indirectly) a range of services to the public including:
+In addition, we are responsible for the delivery directly (or indirectly) of a range of services to the public including:

 Public Health collect personal information in 3 main ways: